talk2mat2/blogbackend/README.md

 to run this app successfully
-ensure that nodejs in stalled on yout laptop then
+ensure that nodejs is installed on yout laptop then
-You have first to clone this repo:
+You have to first  clone this repo:

 git clone https://github.com/talk2mat2/blogbackend.

 then when the repository has been cloned:

-run the following
+run the following on pc command prompt via visual studio code:

 cd BlogBackend
 npm install # installing the dependencies npm start # or 'node index'